-The I2C bus used for the Si7021 is shared with the Expansion Header.
-The temperature sensor is normally isolated from the I2C line.
-To use the sensor, SENSOR_ENABLE (PB10) must be set high.
-When enabled, the sensor's current consumption is included in the AEM measurements.
+The I^2C bus used for the Si7021 is shared with the Expansion Header.
+The temperature sensor can be isolated from the I^2C line, but due to a limited number of pins on the EFR32, the SENSOR_ENABLE signal is tied high on BRD4151A.
+To disable the sensor, a resistor on the bottom side of the radio board must be physically moved.
+Otherwise, the sensor's current consumption is included in the AEM measurements (typically 60 nA in standby).

-Figure 5.5.
+Figure 5.4.
 Si7021 Relative Humidity and Temperature Sensor